Dominion: Smart meters coming to Suffolk by Dec. 31

 Email newsletter signup

 Smart meters, he explained, will allow Dominion to remotely collect electricity usage data from customers rather than send someone in a truck to physically read each meter.
 The new meters will also offer customers the ability to log into their Dominion accounts online and view their electricity usage by month, day and 30-minute intervals, and billing associated with that timeframe.
-They will also instantly alert Dominion in the event of a power outage.
+They also will instantly alert Dominion in the event of a power outage.

 “When your power goes out, we will know it,” Pope said.